-Andy has over eight years of experience in distributed computing for demanding particle physics applications.
-He was a researcher at CERN from 2009 to 2015, where ProtonMail’s founding team met.
+Andy Yen is the Founder and CEO of Proton Technologies AG.
+The Swiss-based Proton Technologies is building a suite of security software solutions including ProtonMail, the world’s largest secure email; and ProtonVPN, a security-focused VPN service that enables Internet access without surveillance.
+Andy was a researcher at CERN from 2009 to 2015, where ProtonMail’s founding team met.
 He has a PhD in Physics from Harvard and a degree in Economics from Caltech.
-He is a long time advocate of privacy rights and has spoken at TED, SXSW, and the Asian Investigative Journalism Conference about online privacy issues.
-You can watch his TED talk to learn more.
+He is a longtime advocate of privacy rights and has spoken at TED, SXSW, and the Asian Investigative Journalism Conference about online privacy issues.

 Bill Fox: How can we create workplaces where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?

 Andy Yen: Inside our company, one thing that’s helped us a lot is having a rather flat hierarchy.
-Everybody can contribute ideas no matter what their level is in the organization,
+Everybody can contribute ideas no matter what their level is in the organization.

 We have a culture where anybody who wants to talk to the upper management can.
 This allows everyone to have a sense that their voice matters.
 It also allows ideas to come from any corner of the organization.
 Even ideas for one department can come from a different department.
 This open sharing of knowledge and ideas helps us be more innovative and allows us to change and adapt more quickly.